camercu/oscp-prep/CHEATSHEET.md

 # Mounting an exported share:
 # mount -t nfs [-o vers=2] <ip>:<remote_folder> <local_folder> -o nolock
 # use version 2 because it doesn't have any authentication or authorization
+# if mount fails, try without vers=2
 # dir may need "/"prefix
 # dir is one of showmount -e results (from /etc/exports)
-mkdir nfs && sudo mount -t nfs -o vers=2 -o nolock $VICTIM_IP:DIR nfs
+mkdir nfs && sudo mount -t nfs -o rw,nolock,vers=2 $VICTIM_IP:DIR nfs

 # create user with specific UID to be able to read files on your kali box
 # "-s" login shell, "-M" no create home